Signs and Symptoms of Concussion

 Complications that develop following a concussion, such as internal swelling in the brain (cerebral edema) or internal bleeding in the brain (intracranial or intracerebral hemorrhage), or formation of a blood clot, indicate a more serious head injury.

 Post-concussion syndrome can sometimes occur following a mild (grade 1), moderate (grade 2), or severe (grade 3) concussion.
 In post-concussion syndrome, symptoms, such as headache, dizziness, blurred vision, and difficulty concentrating, persist longer than normal—usually for weeks to months.
-Post-concussion syndrome develops in about 10% of children who suffer a concussion.
-In about 15% of cases, concussion symptoms last more than 1 year.
+Post-concussion syndrome develops in about 10 percent of people who suffer a concussion.
+In about 15 percent of cases, concussion symptoms last more than 1 year.

-Children who sustain multiple concussions are at increased risk for neurological damage.
-It is extremely important to follow the advice of a qualified health care provider for allowing a child to return to participation in sports and other recreational activities following a concussion.
+People who sustain multiple concussions are at increased risk for neurological damage.
+It is extremely important to follow the advice of a qualified health care provider for returning to participation in sports and other recreational activities following a concussion.